SaulRuizS/python_data_engineering/README.md

-Practice exercises with some Python libraries commonly used for Data Engineering.
+Exercises with some Python libraries commonly used for Data Engineering.